Ludwig Wittgenstein: Influence of Otto Weininger

 Thanks for your letter.
 I can quite imagine that you don't admire Weininger very much, what with that beastly translation and the fact that W. must feel very foreign to you.
 It is true that he is fantastic but he is great and fantastic.
 It isn't necessary or rather not possible to agree with him but the greatness lies in that with which we disagree.
 It is his enormous mistake which is great.
 I.e. roughly speaking if you just add a "~" to the whole book it says an important truth.

-In an unusual move, Wittgenstein took out a copy of Weininger's work on 1 June 1931 from the Special Order Books in the university library.
-He met Moore on 2 June, when he probably gave this copy to Moore.
+In an unusual move, Wittgenstein took out a copy of Weininger's work on 1 June 1931 from the special order books section in the university library.
+He met Moore on 2 June, when he probably gave Moore this copy.

-Jewish background and Hitler

-Despite their and their forebears' Christianization, the Wittgensteins considered themselves Jewish.
-This was evident during the Nazi era, when Ludwig's sister was assured by an official that they would not be considered as Jews under the racial laws.
-Indignant at the state's attempt to dictate her identity, she demanded papers certifying their Jewish lineage.
+Jewishness